 No one would ever suggest an adult to Cry it out to teach them anything, why do we think it’s okay to do it to our kids?

 The United States of America is offering the shortest maternity leave of all Industrialized countries, and is the country where the Cry it Out method is most used.
-Seems like all new parents are doing it, and those who aren’t are weirdos at best, and are ruining their children, at worst.
+Seems like all new parents are doing it, and those who aren’t are weirdos at best, and are ruining their children (and their lives), at worst.

 How Would You Feel, Left to Cry it Out?

-It’s late at night and you don’t know where you are in the darkness.
-Something is itching down your sleeve, but you have no ability to itch your arm.
+It’s late at night and you don’t know where you are, alone in the dark.
+Something is itching down your sleeve, but you can’t get there and itch.
 The longer you wait the more annoying that itch gets and now you feel like your entire body is crawling.
-You don’t know what time it is and the shadow on the wall is creeping you out.
-You just want someone to hug you and tell you everything will be ok, that you’re not alone.
+You don’t know what time it is and the shadows on the wall are creeping you out.
+You just want someone to hug you and tell you everything will be ok, and that you’re not alone.
 You start crying.
 And crying.
 The longer you cry the more terrified you are.
 Time goes by and you’re exhausted.
 From the uncertainty, from the existential fear.
 You collapse, not being able to deal with it any longer.